Saru-Jayaraman/Week25_Workshop_Array/README.md

 # Workshop – Array & String

-You are going to make an application that stores names in a String array with the following format:
+Task is to make an application that stores names in a String array with the following format:
 “Erik Svensson” -> “[first name][whitespace][last name]”.

 You may add any number of private helper methods.
 Remember to keep it simple with focused methods during the workshop.